-A person who receives a 10-year multiple entry visa has a 10 year period during which he or she may apply for admission to the U.S. It does not mean one can go to the U.S. and live there for 10 years.
-At the port of entry, a USCIS official may deny admission (which is equivalent of canceling the visa) to the holder of a valid visa if the traveler’s activities will not be compatible with the specified visa category, or the USCIS officer discovers some fraud with the traveler.
-Legally there are various grounds of exclusion such as certain diseases, previously being out-of-status, criminal history based on which the USCIS officer can deny the entry into the U.S. despite the fact that the person has a valid visa.
+A person who receives a 10-year multiple entry visa has a 10-year period during which he or she may apply for admission to the US.
+It does not mean one can go to the US and live there for 10 years.
+At the port of entry, a USCIS official may deny admission (which is equivalent to canceling the visa) to the holder of a valid visa if the traveler’s activities will not be compatible with the specified visa category, or if the USCIS officer discovers some fraud with the traveler.
+Legally there are various grounds of exclusion such as certain diseases, previously being out-of-status, criminal history based on which the USCIS officer can deny entry into the US despite the fact that the person has a valid visa.
 If a person contradicts a statement made at the Consulate, or if there is a discrepancy between the documents being submitted at the Port of Entry and the statements by the applicant, the immigration officer at a port of entry may return that person to his/her home country.

-As it depends upon the immigration officer at the port of entry how much duration to give for a stay in the U.S.
+It depends upon the immigration officer at the port of entry to determine how much of a duration to give for a stay in the US.

 Many people are worried about their relatives who are visiting the USA and don’t know English or are not fluent.
 They wonder how the visitor would be able to communicate with the immigration officer at the port of entry.
-Most likely, there would be several others in the same plane who would know the local language of your relatives and also English.
-The immigration officer would usually ask someone from the line to come forward to translate for your relatives.
-However, it may not always happen and in that case, they would have to just manage somehow.
+Most likely, there will be several others on the same plane who will know the local language of your relatives and also English.
+The immigration officer will usually ask someone from the line to come forward to translate for your relatives.
+However, it may not always happen and in that case, they will have to manage as well as they can.
 You are not allowed to go inside to help them.